jamesxdigital/A2A/docs/presentation/README.md

 - **A2A Protocol Specification**: Technical standards documentation
 - **Agent Status Dashboard**: Real-time system monitoring

+## 🚀 **Image Generation Tips for Best Results**

+### 💡 **OpenAI GPT-4o Optimization:**
+- **Use the complete prompt** - don't truncate the detailed instructions
+- **Specify "landscape orientation 16:9"** for presentation compatibility
+- **Request "high resolution"** for professional quality
+- **Generate 2-3 variations** and select the best one
+- **Check text readability** - 4o excels at rendering clear, professional text

+### 🎨 **Quality Assurance:**
+- **Verify all text elements** are rendered correctly and legibly
+- **Check color consistency** matches the specified hex codes
+- **Ensure professional appearance** suitable for business presentations
+- **Confirm all data/metrics** are realistic and appropriate

+### 📱 **Alternative Tools:**
+If using other image generators, you may need to:
+- **Simplify complex prompts** for tools with lower instruction-following capability
+- **Focus on visual elements** rather than detailed text rendering
+- **Generate text separately** and overlay in design software if needed

 ---

-*This presentation package demonstrates a complete enterprise AI agent ecosystem, showcasing the future of business automation through intelligent, collaborative AI agents.*
+*This presentation package demonstrates a complete enterprise AI agent ecosystem, showcasing the future of business automation through intelligent, collaborative AI agents.
+Enhanced with cutting-edge image generation prompts optimized for OpenAI's GPT-4o capabilities.*